 Author Statement

-I am the offspring of Japanese Americans who were interned during World War II—one of those peoples to whom citizenship was denied, whose dignity was systematically stripped away.
-This history lives in me.
-I write from a place of exile—of language and geography, of gender and citizenship, of identity.
+I am a Californian—the offspring of Japanese Americans who were interned during World War II, one of so many peoples to whom citizenship was denied and whose dignity was systematically stripped away.
+I am also descended from a Southern white family shaped by plantation life and its long shadow.
+I have spent more than half my life living and working in Europe, as an expatriate.
+All these histories meet in my body.
+They live in me.
+I write from a place of exile—of language and geography, of gender and citizenship, of belonging.

 Memory